AdobeDocs/experience-platform.en/help/query-service/clients/dbvisulaizer.md

 ![Experience Platform Queries Credentials Dashboard with credentials highlighted.](../images/clients/dbvisualizer/query-service-credentials-page.png)

 Use the search bar to find each property then select the corresponding cell for the parameter's value.
 The cell will highlight in blue.
-Enter your Platform credential in the value field and select **Apply** to add the driver property.
+Enter your Platform credential in the value field and select **[!DNL Apply]** to add the driver property.

 >[!NOTE]
 >
 >To add a second `user` profile, select `user` from the parameter column then select the blue + (plus) icon to add credentials for each user.
-Select **Apply** to add the driver property.
+Select **[!DNL Apply]** to add the driver property.

 The Edited column shows a check mark to denote that the parameter value has been updated.

 ## Authentication

-To require authentication in the form of a user ID and password each time a connection is established, select **Authentication** from the navigation sidebar under [!DNL PostgreSQL].
+To require a user ID and password-based authentication each time a connection is established, select **[!DNL Authentication]** from the navigation sidebar under [!DNL PostgreSQL].

-In the Connection Authentication panel, check both the **Require Userid** and **Require Password** checkboxes then select **Apply**.
+In the Connection Authentication panel, check both the **[!DNL Require Userid]** and **[!DNL Require Password]** checkboxes then select **[!DNL Apply]**.

 ![The Connection Authentication panel with the Userid and Password checkboxes highlighted.](../images/clients/dbvisualizer/connection-authentication.png)

 ## Connect to Platform

-To make a connection, select the **Connection** tab from the Database Connection workspace and enter your Experience Platform credentials for the following settings.
+To make a connection, select the **[!DNL Connection]** tab from the Database Connection workspace and enter your Experience Platform credentials for the following settings.

 - **Name**: You are recommended to provide a friendly name to recognize the connection.
 - **Database Server**: This is your Experience Platform [!UICONTROL Host] credential.